Introducing eggplant varieties, characteristics, recipes, and more: a versatile vegetable that can be used in any dish!

 procedure

-1. Place a knife against the eggplant and turn it round the eggplant to remove the eggplant.
+1. Place a knife under the stem of the eggplant and turn it around to remove the calyx

-4. Add 2 tablespoons of soy sauce to the dashi stock and top with ginger and shaved shave.
+4. Add 2 tablespoons of soy sauce to the dashi and top with ginger and shaved bonito

 Ingredients (for 4 people)